GLOBAL MARKETS-Asia stocks stagger into September as dollar spikes

 U.S. stocks ended the month with the worst August performance in seven years.
 For the month, the Dow Jones Industrial Average .DJI fell 4.06%, the S&P 500 .SPX 4.24% and the Nasdaq .IXIC 4.64%.

+Markets are awaiting U.S. non-farm payrolls data on Friday and they may not like a strong number if it supports the basis for a continuation of aggressive rate hikes, which could further boost the U.S. dollar.

+"What are we telling our clients and stakeholders is that we should be watching the labour market... if the labour market starts to weaken, that's a sign that consumer sentiment is starting to weaken and that is a very strong indication that we're likely going into a recession scenario," said Paul Gruenwald, global chief economist at S&P Global Ratings.

-In currency markets, the dollar advanced 0.4% against the Japanese yen to a 24-year high of 139.5 JPY= while gaining 0.5% over the Australian AUD=D3 dollar.
+In currency markets, the dollar advanced 0.4% against the Japanese yen to a 24-year high of 139.5 JPY= as investors braced for higher U.S. rates while expecting anchored Japanese rates to go nowhere anytime soon.

+The euro EUR=EBS and sterling also fell 0.4% against the greenback.
 FRX/

 Hawkish Fed expectations saw Treasury yields hit fresh highs.
-The yield on benchmark two-year notes US10YT=RR jumped 6 basis points to the highest since late 2007, at 3.51%, while yield on 10-year bonds rose 8 basis points to 3.21%.
+The yield on benchmark two-year notes US2YT=RR jumped 6 bps to the highest since late 2007, at 3.51%, while yield on 10-year bonds US10YT=RR rose 6 bps to 3.20%.

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4